 High rates of inflation have many Americans rethinking the traditional vacation.
-The idea of shelling out hundreds or even thousands of dollars on expensive flights, resorts, and gasoline can stress you out before you even leave home.
+The idea of shelling hundreds or even thousands of dollars on expensive flights, resorts, and gasoline can stress you out before leaving home.
 The good news?
 You don’t need to plan an elaborate getaway to get a little rest, relaxation, and recreation.

 #1- Create a Staycation Plan

 If you want the best staycation experience, plan ahead and create a loose itinerary.
 You don’t have to plan for every moment of the day, but having a list of things to do will help you get out of bed in the morning!
 When creating your list, think about the things you’ve always wanted to try around town.
 Maybe there’s a new Nepali restaurant that can challenge your palate in exciting ways.
 Perhaps there’s a museum you’ve been meaning to visit but have never gotten around to seeing.
 If there’s a resort nearby, see if there are day passes for local visitors.
 You never know what adventure lies right around the corner from home!

 To avoid overloading your itinerary, select one activity per day.
 This will give you some structure to your staycation while still allowing time to sleep in and ease into each morning.
 If you’re a foodie, try structuring your plans around the foods you hope to eat.
 Brunch at your favorite café can give way to lunch by the pool and dinner out on the town.
 There’s no limit to what you might achieve in a week, so long as you’ve got a plan in place!